Special Collections Collection Development Policy

 Mission of Julian Edison Department of Special Collections

-The Julian Edison Department of Special Collections strives to collect, preserve, promote, and make accessible rare, archival, and/or primary source materials that enrich teaching, learning, and research for the Washington University community and beyond.
+The Julian Edison Department of Special Collections strives to collect, preserve, promote, and make accessible rare, archival, and/or primary source materials that enrich teaching, learning, and research for the WashU community and beyond.
 We build our collections based on existing strengths and identified opportunities for growth as determined by faculty interest, institutional priority, and anticipated future significance.
-We increase our impact through both internal and external collaborative initiatives, which seek to raise awareness, improve access, and expand the use of our holdings.
+We increase our impact through internal and external collaborative initiatives, which seek to raise awareness, improve access, and expand the use of our holdings.
 We ensure diversity and inclusion in our collections and services through strategic and continual engagement with the University, St. Louis, and professional communities.

 Collection Development Policy Objectives